TaraHelberg/Coffee-Boutique/README.md

 Manual Testing of All Epics / User stories was carried out throught the Developemnt of this App.

+Header , Main Navigation & Fotter are shown on all pages throught the App.

 Please also note that in Features images have been put in showing a number of manual Testing eg : Toast Pop Ups , Verification request & Sending & Receiving Verifications emails working etc.

 ### Header

 <details><summary>Header - Search Bar, App Title, Account & Cart :</summary>

+The Accounts Drop DOwn Menu will have different access depending on Standard User or Admin / Super User.
+All have been tested and shown in the Table Below.

 | Feature             |  Expect                           | Action                  | Result    |
 | --------------------| --------------------------------- | ----------------------- | ----------|